demo20 of Im2mesh package

 Table of Contents

-In Im2mesh package, the workflow of creating tetrahedral mesh is the same as the workflow in JM Hestroffer's XtalMesh ToolKit (see link below).
+In Im2mesh demo20, the workflow of creating tetrahedral mesh is similar to the workflow in JM Hestroffer's XtalMesh ToolKit (see link below).
 The mesh generator of XtalMesh is fTetWild, which has very high meshing success rate due to its envelope-based meshing algorithm.
 Note that XtalMesh uses Python and cannot use 3d voxel image as input.

 XtalMesh Github: https://github.com/jonathanhestroffer/XtalMesh